canance/CSC842/Module 1 - detectnet/README.md

 ```
 usage: detectnet.py [-h] [--threads THREADS] [--out OUT] [--no-scan]

+This script will detect the network scope of the network in which the machine
+that is running it is attached.
+It will report back the hostname, interfaces,
+and list of live hosts within that range.
+Each interface consists of a name,
+network IP, subnet, and gateway.

 optional arguments:
   -h, --help         show this help message and exit
   --threads THREADS  maximum number of threads to use